3.99% leasing for ANY car! One competitive, flat interest rate - no matter which make or model

 If the return is actually due, you should consider the following points:

 If there are any discrepancies between you and the lessor, the handover report should also state that you do not agree with the assessment.
-The actual approval of the residual value of the car is carried out in the lessor's workshop.
 Take your time to go through any defects in detail and compare them with your own appraisal.
-Especially minor paint damage and scratches are not seldom listed on the return certificate, but must not be evaluated.
-So don't just accept the expert opinion, but check it thoroughly so that you won't be overcharged here.

 Conclusion

-So if you take a little initiative on your own, you can estimate the additional costs you will incur at the end of the lease before you return the car.
-This provides you with a better basis for negotiation and you don't have to rely solely on the lessor's expert opinion, which sometimes contains points that can be challenged.
-In particular, you should pay attention to the exact recording of damages and possibly have an independent expert opinion drawn up, as this will enable you to counter any claims and better protect yourself against unforeseen costs.
+So if you take care, you can estimate the additional costs you will incur at the end of the lease before you return the car.
+In particular, you should pay attention to the exact recording of damages to better protect yourself against unforeseen costs.